JyothiSreez/Video-Rental-App-using-ASP.NET-MVC/README.md

 ## Video Rental App using ASP.NET MVC
 ### A video rental application created using ASP.NET MVC and Enitity framework

-This is a video rental application project from udemy which includes on
+This is a video rental application project from udemy which includes
 - Adding Customers and Movie records
 - Editing Customers and Movie records
 - Searching a particular customer or movie